 Abner Kisare ʼ74 – Kisare was a member of the most successful men’s soccer team in Hesston College history.
 He achieved NJCAA All-American status and ranks fourth in Lark soccer history in career points with 58 – 47 goals and 11 assists.
 After finishing his time at Hesston, Kisare attended Goshen (Ind.)
 College where he was a part of their national qualifying team in 1975 and was named an NAIA All-American.
 He also earned an honorable mention spot on the All-Midwest Soccer Team.

 Beth (Yoder) Hostetler ʼ76 – Hostetler was a well rounded multi-sport athlete at Hesston College who competed in volleyball and track and field.
 She was a member of the 1974 volleyball team that capped a 30-0 regular season with a third-place finish at the national tournament and was named to the all-tournament team.
 She also achieved NJCAA All-American status in track and field, tying for second in the 100 meter hurdles and placing third in the long jump in 1976.
 She still holds school records in the 100-yard hurdles, 440-yard relay team, long jump and javelin.
-After her time at Hesston, Hostetler went on to run track at Division I Wichita (Kan.)
+After her time at Hesston, Hostetler went on to play volleyball and run track at Division I Wichita (Kan.)
 State University.

 Solomon Abebe ʼ78 – Abebe might just be the fastest athlete to ever walk on the Hesston College campus.
 He was a dominant member of the track and field team and he still owns part of four school records.
 He has the record in the mile (4:18.8), two mile (9:33.1) and three mile (15:08.2) races while also being part of the record-holding 4 x 880 yard relay team (8:20.4).